Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 I know he's been in office longer, so he has a little bit of an advantage.

-So far, Obama in just a little over a hundred days, the auto industry, the banks, the mortgage industry, uh the healthcare's next.
+So far, Obama in just a little over 100 days, the auto industry, the banks, the mortgage industry, healthcare's next.

 I mean, that's pretty big.

-Dollar for dollar, you gotta say Obama's ahead here.
+Dollar for dollar, you've got to say Obama's ahead here.

-I mean, once once he gets, once he nationalizes one-seventh of the U.S. economy, and Chavez is pounding sand in this in this little contest.
+I mean, once he nationalizes one-seventh of the U.S. economy, and Chavez is pounding sand in this little contest.

-Uh, and Obama is uh what else are they looking at?
+And Obama is, what else are they looking at?

 Well, but just one insurance.

-But I mean there's a there's a couple of things Obama's looking at here to uh and they're slipping my mind uh uh nationalized.
+But there's a couple of things Obama's looking at here to, and they're slipping my mind, nationalized.

 Well, I don't know, Snerdley.

-And so yeah, uh it it's it is nip and tuck out there.
+And so, yeah, it is nip and tuck out there.

-I do, I have a little on the computer, I've got a little spreadsheet where I keep track of which dictator is nationalizing more industries, uh, Barack Obama or Hugo Chavez.
+I have a little, on the computer, I've got a little spreadsheet where I keep track of which dictator is nationalizing more industries, Barack Obama or Hugo Chavez.

-And it looks like just a number of industries that Chavez is way ahead, he's been there a long time too.
+And it looks like just a number of industries that Chavez is way ahead.

-Uh, you know, Obama, because he's nationalizing wealthier industries and taking them over.
+But dollar for dollar is close, you know, Obama because he's nationalizing wealthier industries and taking them over.

-See, it's it all depends on how you measure this stuff.
+See, it all depends on how you measure this stuff.

 And Obama has chosen the latter.

-I th I uh I don't I wouldn't believe these stories coming out of Sacramento that the um well coming out of the White House, the White House said we can't we can't bail out California because then every state's gonna want to be bailed out.
+I wouldn't believe these stories coming out of Sacramento that the well, coming out of the White House, the White House, so we can't bail out California because then every state's going to want to be bailed out.

-And of course, there's nothing wrong with that from Obama's standpoint if we're already 11 trillion dollars in debt and we're printing money with no cause of concern for anything.
+And of course, there's nothing wrong with that from Obama's standpoint if we're already $11 trillion in debt and we're printing money with no cause of concern for anything.

-And the reason I think he's gonna own bailout California is because it's all union workers out there, government union workers, other union workers.
+And the reason I think he's going to own bailout California is because it's all union workers out there, government union workers, other union workers.

-Remember at the end of the uh at the end of the show, the giant cockroach is out there in flushing meadow and it's climbing up one of those towers, which is its secret spaceship.
+Remember at the end of the show, the giant cockroach is out there in Flushing Meadow and it's climbing up one of those towers, which is its secret spaceship.

-This giant cockroach, this giant bug to get back to the uh mothership up there to to own Earth.
+This giant cockroach, this giant bug, to get back to the mothership up there to own Earth.

 But imagine Obama as the big cockroach and union workers as the little cockroach.

-So he's the big cockroach, and he's gonna make sure these little cockroaches don't get stomped on and don't get advanced.
+So he's the big cockroach and he's going to make sure these little cockroaches don't get stomped on and don't get advanced.

 Folks, you have to hear this.

-A promo that CNN is running to uh promote the Sunday show hosted by John King, uh State of the Union.
+A promo that CNN is running to promote the Sunday show hosted by John King, State of the Union.

 They are holding another part of the Ridge interview for Air Sunday, and that's what they're promoting.